TaikiSan21/PamBinaries/README.md

 done automatically, only if the new flag `convertDate` is set to `TRUE`.
 Date is now reported as seconds since 1970-01-01 UTC, and there is a second exported function `convertPgDate` that will properly convert the numeric value to POSIXct.
-This change was made for speed purposes, `loadPamguardBinary` now runs approximately 40% faster without the date conversion.
+This change was made for speed purposes, `loadPamguardBinaryFile` now runs approximately 40% faster without the date conversion.

 * Added support for Click Trigger Background binary files.